openownership/bods-dev-handbook/style_guide.md

 - refer to JSON objects as 'objects' not 'blocks' or 'components'

 ### Acronyms
 Don't assume everyone is aware of common acronyms.
-When using acronyms it is good practice to include a definition at least once.
+When using acronyms make all letters in the acronym uppercase (PEP not Pep)

 These acronyms are commonly used in the documentation:
 - 'BODS' for 'Beneficial Ownership Data Standard'